Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-If you are struggling with your dog, very likely the new owner will, too.
+If you are struggling with your dog, it's very likely the new owner will too.
 Re-homing is a very stressful event for most dogs, and this most likely will result in amplified levels of fear and aggression.
-The new owner, therefore, may risk getting seriously hurt and the dog may then risk being dumped at the shelter or re-homed again—and the vicious cycle starts.
+The new owner may risk getting seriously hurt and the dog may then risk being dumped at the shelter or re-homed again—and the vicious cycle starts again.

 Dogs that have a history of acting aggressively towards people should not be re-homed.
 Even if the dog acts aggressively towards children but does well with older people, the dog should not be rehomed for the simple fact that it is a liability.

 So, what to do with a dog with a bite history?
 Often, putting the dog to sleep may seem like too big a step, especially if there is room for hope in rehabilitation.
 It is important to understand, however, that there are times when little can be done for the dog.
 The best person to evaluate a dog with a bite history is a reputable dog behaviorist.
 He or she may give you an idea if there is any room for improvement, or if the kindest thing to do is to put the dog to sleep for the safety of all.